approvals/ApprovalTests.cpp/doc/Contributing.md

 We use github's "co-author" feature, so everyone in the pairing session gets credit for the work.
 Virtually this entire project has been developed in this way, and is stronger for it.

 We use [Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation) to prefix most commits, to indicate their level or risk.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Documentation